pepe2k/u-boot_mod/README.md

 Credits
 -------

+- Thanks to M-K O'Connell for donating a router with QCA9563
+- Thanks to Krzysztof M. for donating a TL-WDR3600 router
 - Thanks to *pupie* from OpenWrt forum for his great help
 - Thanks for all donators and for users who contributed in code development